qualityshepherd/brine/posts/southern_coast.md

  2d6 | Twilight Sands Encounters
 :---:|:--------------------
  2   | **Sandits** submerge a triangular stone in water, unleashing a localized sandstorm.
 They attack in the blinding chaos; appearing from seemingly nowhere (using rune stones).
 More water creates larger storms, from "stinging eyes" to "buried alive".
  3   | **Dune Crawlers** (2d6) Large, insect-like creatures that scuttle effortlessly over sands.
-They burrow just under the sand wait to strike...
+They burrow just under the sand waiting for a meal.
  4   | **Dust Devils** (d6) Your weapons are useless against these whirling tornadoes of sand.
 They drain moisture from living things, leaving victims parched and weakened.
 The only defense is to lie flat or find solid cover—fighting just feeds their winds.
  5   | **Ghost Caravan**, half-buried remnants of a merchant caravan.
 Among the weathered wagons: spice barrels (still fragrant), bolts of silk (perfectly preserved), and brass-bound chests.
 The ghostly merchants defend their cargo; still hoping to complete their delivery to Yagul Fane.
  6 | **Trapped Dybbuk** A spirit trapped in an ornate silver cage, unable to possess the living.
 She has a letter containing an ancient possession ritual.
 If the party delivers this letter to someone of their choosing, she will share the victim's wealth once possessed.